-Although cryptocurrency has been enjoying continuous growth, crypto enthusiasts are not spared from uncertainty during tax season.
+Although cryptocurrency has been enjoying continuous growth, crypto enthusiasts are not exempt from uncertainty during tax season.

 The IRS has guidelines on how to tax cryptocurrency and decides if you can tax certain cryptocurrencies.
 However, because it’s a new tax aspect, many are still finding their footing.
 Fortunately, tax experts can help you in this department.